 Rehearsal and performance of operatic scenes, repertoire, and stage movement.
 Also open to nonmusic students who pass audition.
 Course ends with an actual stage performance.

 Sem.
 1/2 ODD/EVEN years.
 SACRED MUSIC

-MURE202 Topics In
+MURE202 Topics In\\\\\

-Selected specialized field of study taken for personal edification and development.
+Selected study in the field of sacred music; taken to fulfil elective requirements or for personal edification and development.
 Repeatable.
 Prerequisite: Consent of instructor.

-MURE232 Christian Music and Worship
+MURE232 Christian Music and Worship 3

-This course seeks to provide the student with tools to function as church music leader/minister.
-The course will trace the development of Christian church music through the centuries with special emphasis on biblical principles that guide the use of music in worship.
-In addition, the course prepares students to be able to design, implement, and administer a church music program inclusive of various ensembles.
+This course seeks to provide the student with the tools needed to function as a church music leader/minister.
+It will trace the development of Christian church music through the centuries with special emphasis on the biblical principles that guide the use of music in worship.
+In addition, the course prepares students to be able to design, implement, and administer church music programs in various traditions.

 Sem.
 2 ODD years.